The Fatigue Biomarker Index & Sleep Deprivation

 For instance, consider that people work dangerous jobs and should not be performing tasks if they are seriously fatigued.
 Driving a car is another example of a dangerous activity in which fatigue can be hazardous – high levels of fatigue are implicated in many accidents.
 So the question remains: are people honest about just how tired they are?
 In many cases, the answer is no.

 Surveys and Assessments

-Here’s the point: During this study we took a fatigue survey (POMS fatigue sub-scale) and had volunteers perform a cognitive assessment.
+Here’s the point: During this study, we took a fatigue survey (POMS fatigue sub-scale) and had volunteers perform a cognitive assessment.
 The Stroop Color and Word Test is a quick cognitive test performed on a laptop or other device.
-In the Stroop test, you are shown the written name of a color (such as BLUE), and the font color is either congruous or incongruous with the word’s real color.
+In the Stroop test, you are shown the written name of a color (such as BLUE), and the font color is either congruous or incongruous with the word’s natural color.
 But you must decide quickly in order for the assessment to actually work.
-It’s pretty clever because if you are fatigued, you’ll make more mistakes when trying to correctly identify whether or not what is shown is congruous.
+It’s pretty clever because if you are fatigued, you’ll make more mistakes when correctly identifying whether or not what is shown is congruous.

 The fatigue biomarker index is not the only way to measure fatigue.
 We compared the fatigue biomarker index to two commonly used methods to measure fatigue: a survey and a cognitive ability test.